AKSB-GP/BlenderLauncher/README.md

 # BlenderLauncher

-A Blender 3D launcher to handle different versions and more.
-Built using Python 3.10.9 and Tkinter.
+A Blender 3D launcher application to manage different Blender version.
+Built using Python and Tkinter.
 Mostly a learning experience and for personal use as well.
+I Will probably expand on it if time allows it.